mokymoky/hci-production-problems/pp-05/readme.md

 1. Users location should always be identifiable no matter where they are
 2. Clear contrast between background and text
-3. Mobile website is easily accessible
+3. Buttons can be easily distinguishable through color
-4. Homepage can be grasped in 5 seconds
+4. Pages function can be grasped in 5 seconds
-5. Distinguishable color palette and legible font
+5. Keep user actions to a minimum
 6. Professional looking website that makes the users trust the website
 7. Minimized user input; Don't ask for any unnecessary information, make it as easy as possible for the users
 8. Web pages answer the questions that users may have about them